 2. The Who: All authors at all stages of their careers are welcome to participate.
 If your website is a joint collaboration with several authors, we’d be happy to have you as well.
 One blog per participant.

 3. The When: Mark your calendars!
 The blog hop is the third Wednesday of every month (with a reminder email sent a week prior), and we will take November/December off (because we can.)
-For your convenience, there is a calendar below that highlights the 2017 hop dates.
-You have to post the first third Wednesday after which you sign up, and you can skip one month per calendar year (in addition to November/December.)
-If you miss the first month or skip more than a month per calendar year after that, or miss two in a row, you will be removed from the hop.
+For your convenience, there is a calendar below that highlights the 2018 hop dates.
+You have to post the first third Wednesday after which you sign up, and you can skip two non-consecutive months per calendar year (in addition to November/December.)
+If you miss the first month, or skip more than two months per calendar year after that, or miss two in a row, you will be removed from the hop.
 Not to worry though, if you want to rejoin, message me, and I’ll re-add you as the next available participant number.
 What about time zones, you ask?
 Because those in the Eastern Hemisphere have a head start, I suggest everyone get their posts up a day or two early.
 Have your blogs posted BY the third Wednesday of every month, and that way you won’t miss out on comments from those in the Eastern Hemisphere.
 Strictly speaking, the Wednesdays of the hop are the commenting/hop days, but get your posts up before that whenever possible.
 Please note that the #AuthorToolboxBlogHop post might not always be at the top, so scroll back a few to make sure you don’t miss it, as some participants have busy blogging schedules.